What to Bring

-Available 24 hours, 7 days a week, at Ojai Valley Community Hospital for several languages, including American Sign Language (ASL).
+Available 24 hours, 7 days a week, at Community Memorial Hospital for several languages, including American Sign Language (ASL).

 Teletypewriter (TTY) Lines for Deaf and Hearing Impaired

-Available in the lobby of Ojai Valley Community Hospital.
+Available in the lobby of Community Memorial Hospital.

-Should you have any questions about these services or concerns, please call the main number of the hospital at 805/646-1401 and ask for the Human Resources Department.
+Should you have any questions about these services or concerns, please call the main number of the hospital at 805/652-5011 and ask to speak with the Human Resources department.